hook_menu

 }

-When the path 'abc/def' was requested, then no further arguments would be passed to the callback function, so $ghi and $jkl would take the default values as defined in the function signature.
-In case 'abc/def/123/foo' was requested, then $ghi would be '123' and $jkl would be 'foo'.
+When path 'abc/def' is requested, no further path components are in the request, and no additional arguments are passed to the callback function (so $ghi and $jkl would take the default values as defined in the function signature).
+When 'abc/def/123/foo' is requested, $ghi will be '123' and $jkl will be 'foo'.
+Note that this automatic passing of optional path arguments applies only to page and theme callback functions.

 function mymodule_menu() {